 There was a time when people needed to send a resupply package to Kennedy Meadows but things have changed.
 There is a good selection of resupply options at Triple Crown Outfitters located opposite Grumpy Bears Retreat.
 They stock Bear Cannisters, Ice Axes and Microspikes for the Sierra.

 This guide is a work in progress.
-A complete guide to the Sierra and all areas further north is coming soon.
+A complete guide to the Sierra and all areas further north is coming soon for 2021.
 Stay tuned.